The Islamic College

 The Islamic College is a London-based academic institution specialising in Islamic Studies at both the graduate and the undergraduate levels.
-Its degree programmes (BA, MA & Professional Doctorate, or D Prof) are validated by Middlesex University.
+Until March 2023 its degree programmes were validated by Middlesex University.

+In March 2023 the institution was accused of having links to Iran’s Al-Mustafa International University, which is currently under US counter-terrorism sanctions for allegedly recruiting students to Iran's unconventional warfare and military intelligence branch, the Quds Force.

 It also publishes academic texts in Islamic studies as well as a quarterly academic journal.